 Rosemary, thyme, and sage are three medicinal herbs which thrive during brisk autumn days.
 Each one has its own health benefits and certain gardening considerations to keep in mind.

-Medicinal herbs are not only a great addition to your garden, they are antioxidative, anti-inflammatory, antibacterial secret weapons that can lower your cholesterol and glucose, improve your cognition and mood, and even guard against cancer.
+Medicinal herbs are not only a great addition to your garden, they are antioxidative, anti-inflammatory secret weapons that can improve your cognition and mood and even guard against cancer.
 By planting them in the fall, you can enjoy the health benefits throughout Halloween, Thanksgiving, and beyond.

 Rosemary is one of the most popular herbs out there for a good reason.
 What you might not know about rosemary is that it’s a great herb to grow in the fall.
 This plant can be used in autumn meals or dried for use later.

 Since this plant is from the Mediterrnean, it can only grow outside until temperatures hit 32 degree fahrenheit or 0 degrees celsius.
 It also needs six hours of sun and well-drained soil.
 In most parts of the world, September still meets the requirements to grow rosemary.

 If getting a whiff of a fragrant rosemary shrub calms you down, you’re not alone: research shows that the smell of rosemary actually triggers free radical scavenging activity in your body and decreases the level of the stress hormone cortisol in your body.
 But that’s not all rosemary can do.

 Rosemary has strong antioxidant properties, due to the high levels of carnosic acid and carnosol found in the leaf.
 A 2018 Reviews on Recent Clinical Trials report found that rosemary suppressed the activation of inflammatory cytokines and shut down specific enzymes involved in inflammation during in vitro experiments.